 Here's a list of buses from Istanbul to other Turkish cities.

 Marmaray is Istanbul's regional commuter rail line connecting Europe and Asia through a rail tunnel beneath the Bosphorus.
-Inaugurated on Republic Day (29 October) 2013, the 90th anniversary of the proclamation of the Turkish Republic, the system currently has only a few stations open in the heart of the city, with the farther stations to east and west to be opened in 2014 and 2015.
+Inaugurated on Republic Day (29 October) 2013, the 90th anniversary of the proclamation of the Turkish Republic, the system currently has only a few stations open in the heart of the city, with the farther stations to east and west to be opened in the future.
 More...

 Three lines of Istanbul's Metro